The Black Renegades Of Tswana Rock

 Its perhaps ironic but not surprising that the Ancient independent Spirituality of the San that is being lost to modernity can be preserved in Rock subculture, which originated outside Africa.

 However, it would seem that beyond the aesthetics, it is the Spirit of Rock that Botswana’s Rockers are most drawn, and that may be because in modern Botswana, it is the closest thing left to the unmonopolised Spirituality of their Ancestors.

 In the meantime, although not yet mainstream, Black Heavy Metal continues to gain an audience across the African Continent, and whilst I’m not an expert on the scene, you can check out a list of some African Metal Bands making waves here.

-In Botswana the Rock Scene also provides a platform for the equalisation of the Sexes as the Botswana Rock Subculture shows.
+In Botswana the Rock Scene also provides a platform for the equalisation of the Sexes.

 Ultimately, the Botswana Rock Movement is proof that we live in a world of Cultural diffusion as Ancient Spiritual Traditions are now experienced through the medium of Rock Music which Botswana’s Rockers have made their own.

 Thats all that matters at the end of the day.